Omar-Karimov/CryptoViewer/README.md

 # CryptoViewer
 CryptoViewer is platform for quick and effective analysis of the crypto market.
 CryptoViewer is a special web service that allows you to view cryptocurrencies by many useful methods (technical indicators, graphical patterns, sentimental analysis, and more).

+##### CryptoViewer provides for traders and investors:
+* General information about top cryptocurrencies.
+* Technical analysis tools - MACD, RSI, Bollinger Bands.
+* Forecasting using Facebook Prophet library.
+* Latest news about cryptocurrencies.
+* Sentiment Analysis with tweepy and wordcloud libraries.

 * Deployed at https://cryptoviewer-app.herokuapp.com/

 ![2021-05-25](https://user-images.githubusercontent.com/68358028/119539781-acb52580-bd9d-11eb-9184-9192536d70be.png)